Claim: A fan tries to give away tickets to a last-place football team's game and ends up with more than he started with.

 The second example above is an escalation of the basic legend: in that version of the tale, an anonymous disgruntled fan actually smashes in a car window so as to gain access to the seemingly rejected item for the purpose of leaving more tickets with it.

-Oddly, at times this legend is manifested in non-sports versions too, as in the following example from 2011:
+Oddly, at times this legend is manifested in

 One day, a clever rancher came up with a plan.
 He loaded several of his calves into a trailer, then parked it on the side of the road, with the ramp to the trailer helpfully propped up next to it.
 With such an easy setup, somebody was bound to steal those calves — and the insurance company would pay him what they were worth, which was considerably more than he'd get for them on the current market.